 Paramount Miami Worldcenter: First U.S. Residential Skyscraper to Debut & Deploy World’s Only Proven COVID-Killing Robot

-MIAMI, FLORIDA, USA, August 5, 2020 /EINPresswire.com/ -- In the midst of the coronavirus crisis, Paramount Miami Worldcenter, America’s most-futuristic luxury tower, is the first residential skyscraper in the U.S. to debut and deploy the world’s most-advanced COVID-Killing Robot to disinfect the building’s public areas and private residences.
+MIAMI, Aug.
+06, 2020 (GLOBE NEWSWIRE) -- In the midst of the coronavirus crisis, Paramount Miami Worldcenter, America’s most-futuristic luxury tower, is the first residential skyscraper in the U.S. to debut and deploy the world’s most-advanced COVID-Killing Robot to disinfect the building’s public areas and private residences.

-Paramount will deploy the Xenex LightStrike Robot, the world’s first and only ultraviolet (UV) room disinfection technology, which, according to dozens of medical and scientific studies, is proven to destroy SARS-Co-V-2.
+The Xenex LightStrike Robot is the world’s first and only ultraviolet (UV) room disinfection technology, which, according to dozens of medical and scientific peer-review studies, is proven to destroy SARS-Co-V-2.
 It is the virus that causes COVID-19.
+Xenex is based in San Antonio, Texas.

+“The COVID-19 pandemic has created demand for a new disease-conscious lifestyle,” says Paramount Miami Worldcenter’s CEO-Developer Daniel Kodsi (Cod-See).
+“Buyers and residents consider disinfecting technologies essential and we are the first to offer these features.”

 The 700-foot, 60-story, $600-million Paramount is the soaring signature superstructure of the $4-billion, 27-acre Miami Worldcenter.
 It is currently America’s largest urban-core construction project and the nation’s second-largest real estate development, which is dubbed, “The City of the Future.”